fugudesign/wplease/README.md

 > Remove all Wordpress files except your specific code

+> Generate a custom theme and plugin on install and autoignore it

 ## Getting Started

 To build a Wordpress instance with WPlease, you must have a Wordpress operating environment and some additional libraries.